Dating Violence: How To Recognize It And Respond To It

 Love should never hurt

 We tend to think of violence as something that happens to other people in other situations.
 No one wants to believe someone they know is capable of dating violence.
-If you aren't aware of and alert to its signs, though, you might be putting your well-being or even your life in danger.
+However, if you aren't aware of and alert to the signs of dating abuse, you might be putting your well-being or even your life in danger.
 Knowing how to recognize violent behavior may not be enough.
 You may also need to learn how to respond to dating violence in safe and effective ways.

 What is dating violence?

-Dating violence, also called dating abuse, consists of violence, the threat of violence, or attempts to control the other person in a dating relationship.
+Dating violence, also called dating abuse or domestic violence, consists of violence, the threat of violence, or attempts to control the other person in a dating relationship.
 Dating violence is rarely an isolated incident but is almost always a part of an overall pattern of violence and abuse.
 Such patterns of violence can create a cycle of violence in the relationship.
 Dating violence has no place in healthy relationships.

 Types of dating abuse